-Call us on 020 3993 9308 to start planning your holiday to Explora Patagonia or take a look at our itineraries to Chile
+Call us on 858 345 1763 to start planning your vacation to Explora Patagonia or take a look at our itineraries to Chile

 Explora Patagonia is one of Chile’s finest hotels set in truly spectacular surroundings overlooking Lake Pehoe and the towering granite peaks of the Torres del Paine in southern Patagonia.
 A luxurious base from which to explore the region.

 The cutting-edge Explora Patagonia is set in a 600,000-acre breath-taking wilderness of glaciers, snow-capped peaks, beautiful lakes and forested valleys.
 This unique landscape is also a UNESCO biosphere reserve.

 There are 43 luxury guest rooms and six spacious suites, all with fabulous views out over the wilderness.
 Beech floors, pale wicker furniture and the subtle use of natural and artificial light combine to provide a sense of intimacy with, rather than seclusion from, the elements.
 It’s also the only luxury hotel in the region to open all year which makes for a very cosy winter escape.

 Explora Patagonia also offers mouth-watering local cuisine such as Magellanic lamb, southern king crab and delicious fish and vegetables.
 There’s a convivial bar stocked with refreshing cold beers, liquor and Chilean wines which serves as the meeting place for planning explorations with the guides and a place to unwinds as the evening draws in.